petertengg/petertengg.github.io/index.md

 - Programming C++, Python, Pine Script

 Passionate about the C++ language and its evolution.
-Currently working on Age of Empires II
+Currently working on Age of Empires II.

+If you’re interested in working with me or discussing freelancing opportunities, feel free to get in touch:

-### Contact
+## Contact
 <ul style="list-style: none; padding-left: 0;">
   <li>
     <i class="fas fa-fw fa-file-pdf"></i>